-- I am a second year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+- I am a third year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
 My research primarily focuses on double-white-dwarf binary stars.
 White dwarfs mark the endpoint of stellar evolution for intermediate-mass main-sequence stars, and will inevitably be the final stage of evolution for the Sun.
 However, the presence of a binary companion can majorly alter the evolution away from that of an isolated star.
 With two white-dwarf stars together as a binary, over time significant angular momentum can be lost from the system through the means of gravitational wave radiation, to the point where the stars spiral closer and closer together and hence radiate gravitational waves stronger.

 I investigate systems exhibiting this effect using observational data to explore some of the final stages of stellar evolution close to the point of collision, where the orbital decay can be used to gain ultra-precise characterisation of system masses.
 Furthermore, for the most compact of systems, I strive to investigate the impact of mass transfer, tidal effects, and the potential presence of third bodies.
 By doing this, my research has an immediate implication to understand type 1a supernovae, where the merger of a double white dwarf binary is a leading candidate to explain such an event.

 A second part of my research is to exploit state-of-the-art wide-field surveys such as Gaia to identify promising double white dwarf binary candidates.
 After finding systems, I will lead photometric and spectroscopic observations to firstly confirm the type of system and to then investigate those that are most interesting.
 Also, I will perform large population analyses of the double white dwarf systems with predictions for the number that will be detectable with the Laser Interferometer Space Antenna (LISA) mission, set to launch in 2034.